Let's Learn Together!

 called "jtwebnet.css" under the jtwebnet folder.
 Here is a screenshot:

-Work your magic ( on your development environment) and make the adjustments and tweaks required, and when your happy with the final look create a folder on your desktop
+Work your magic on your development environment and make the adjustments and tweaks required.
+When your happy with the final look create a folder on your desktop

 and save the master page, images, and CSS file.
 I did it this way but you can choose to do it differently so long as you have access to those files when it comes time